dahlia/fedify/docs/manual/federation.md

 ---
-parent: Manual
-nav_order: 1
-metas:
 description: >-
   The Federation object is the main entry point of the Fedify library.
   This section explains the key features of the Federation object.
+prev:
+  text: Manual
+  link: ../manual.md
+next:
+  text: Context
+  link: ./context.md
 ---

 Federation